MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Tab_Expansion.md

 ## Short description
 PowerShell provides completions on input to provide hints, enable discovery, and speed up input entry.
-Command names, parameter names, argument values, and file paths can all be completed by pressing the <kbd>Tab</kbd> key.
+Command names, parameter names, argument values and file paths can all be completed by pressing the <kbd>Tab</kbd> key.

 ## Long description